dirtbags/dirtbags.github.io/contest/2009-10-NMT/index.md

+---
-Title: 2009 Capture The Flag @ New Mexico Tech
+title: 2009 Capture The Flag @ New Mexico Tech
+---

 This was our very first CTF event.
 There were about 25 participants across 4-5 teams.
 Unfortunately we didn't document it very well.